 Family investment companies are gaining popularity as a tax-efficient alternative to trusts to protect and transfer family wealth.
+FIC created for a purpose to distribute and control family wealth.
+In other words it is a purpose built vehicle and can be used as a substitute to a family trust.
 These non-trading companies impose varied rights on family members, allowing for a more tailored approach to wealth transfer.

 They can be utilised for business planning purposes, allowing excess funds in a trading firm to be lent, retaining important capital gains and inheritance tax reliefs.
 Additionally, clients utilise them to save for retirement, provide income for the next generation, and support school and university expenditures.